mpadge/hackmd-stat-software/unsupervised.md

     methods used to generate results.
 The `print` method may also summarise statistical aspects of the output data or results.
-      - **UL4.2a** The default `print` method should always ensure only a restricted number of rows of any result matrices are printed to the screen.
+      - **UL4.2a** The default `print` method should always ensure only a restricted number of rows of any result matrices or equivalent are printed to the screen.

 The [`prcomp`
 objects](https://stat.ethz.ch/R-manual/R-patched/library/stats/html/prcomp.html)
-returned from the function of the same name include potential large matrices of component coordinates which are by default printed in their entirety to screen.
+returned from the function of the same name include potential large matrices of component coordinates which are by default printed in their entirety to the screen.
+This is because the default print behaviour for most tabular objects in R (`matrix`, `data.frame`, and objects from the `Matrix` package, for example) is to print objects in their entirety (limited only by such options as `getOption("max.print")`, which determines maximal numbers of printed objects, such as lines of `data.frame` objects).

   - **UL4.3** Unsupervised Learning Software should also implement `summary` methods for model objects which should summarise the